-- a) Staff Review Applicant meets with City's Loan Administrator to determine eligibility, loan structure, and collateral and documentation requirements. - b) Application Submittal Applicant submits a completed application along with required documents to loan administrator for formal processing. - c) LRP Advisement Loan Administrator prepares and presents a Loan Write-Up to the LRP for their review and advisement to the City Manager. - d) City Manager Approval or Recommendation City Manager will either approve the loan or make a recommendation to City Council, based upon the advisement of the LRP.
-The City Council will authorize the City Manager to approve loans less than \$15,000.
-Loans \$15,000 or greater will be presented to City Council for final approval. - e) Council Approval Applicant attends City Council meeting where the Resolution for Loan Approval are presented to City Council for approval.
+- a) Staff Review Applicant reviews eligibility requirements and self-determines to apply or contacts the City's Loan Administrator to determine eligibility, loan structure, and collateral and documentation requirements. - b) Application Submittal Applicant submits a completed application along with required documents to loan administrator for formal processing. - c) LRP Advisement Loan Administrator prepares and presents a Loan Write-Up to the LRP for their review and advisement to the City Manager, or directly to the City Manager. - d) City Manager Approval or Recommendation City Manager will either approve the loan or make a recommendation to City Council, based upon the advisement of the LRP.
+The City Council will authorize the City Manager to approve loans up to \$50,000.
+Loans greater than \$50,000 will be presented to City Council for final approval. - e) Council Approval Applicant attends City Council meeting where the Resolution for Loan Approval are presented to City Council for approval.
 Loan approval by majority vote of the City Council is documented via a signed and authorized Council Resolution. - f) Loan Closing Applicant attends loan closing meeting to sign all closing documents and receive the disbursement of funds per the agreement.